OmerKagan/SVV_Project_1/README.md

 3. Install Required Libraries: pip install -r requirements.txt
 4. Execute the Code: python app.py
 5. For test code execution: Run the code for a specific test case under test_codes folder while app.py is running
+Note: In blocked.py test code, it waits 60 seconds to remove the block and show that user can login after that.
+So, waiting 60 seconds is normal.